pau1campbe11/wgs_alignment/oster_bwasplitter_farm1_posttx.md

 ```

 ### SLURM Settings
-- The lines starting with #SBATCH set various parameters for the SLURM job scheduler:
+- The lines starting with #SBATCH set various parameters for the SLURM job scheduler

 ```
 #SBATCH --account=project0005         # account name (mandatory), if the job runs under a project then it'll be the project name, if not then it should =none